 This Section III, Subsection 2.2 shall serve as a City program to promote local economic development and to stimulate business and commercial activity in the City of Dallas, as required by Chapter 380 of the Texas Local Government Code.
-Previously created Chapter 380 programs such as the Dallas Economic Development Affordable Housing Program, the Targeted Neighborhood Enhancement Program, and the Dallas Housing Resource Catalog: Programs, Corporations, Compliance & Funding Tools (carried out pursuant to the Dallas Housing Policy
+Previously created Chapter 380 programs such as the Dallas Economic Development Affordable Housing Program and the Targeted Neighborhood Enhancement Program remain in effect.
+Section III, Subsection 2.2 and Exhibit D shall serve as a community development program as required by Chapter 373 of the Texas Local Government Code.